ppresto/aws-consul-pd/README_Consul_L7.md

 ## Timeouts
 ![Envoy Timeouts](https://github.com/ppresto/aws-consul-pd/blob/main/request_timeout.png?raw=true)
 The request_timeout is a feature of the [Envoy HTTP connection manager (proto) — envoy 1.29.0-dev-cd13b6](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-request-timeout).
 For a lifecycle of a request, the final timeout is min(A,B,C).
 When a request has a timeout, the downstream will show an HTTP Status code **504**.
 The HTTP request in the Envoy log will have this header `x-envoy-expected-rq-timeout-ms` indicating the time Envoy will wait for its upstream.
-There are a few different types of timeouts and ways to configure them.
-Here is a brief overview.
+Certain applications might require more than the default 15-second timeout of Envoy to respond, necessitating a configuration for extended timeouts.
+Conversely, others could respond in less than 1 second, desiring a shorter timeout so it can fail quickly and retry a healthy instance.
+Here is a brief overview of timeouts in Consul.

 | Object | Field | Purpose |
 | ---------------- | -------------------- | ---------------------------------------------------------- |